suhanselvan-wft/sap-hana/README.md

 ## Contributions

-If you want to contribute to our project, be sure to review the [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to our project, be sure to review the [contributing guidelines](CONTRIBUTING.md).

 We use [GitHub issues](https://github.com/Azure/sap-hana/issues/) for feature requests and bugs.